 Skills, not jobs, must become the currency of work for organisations that want to thrive in the future, say experts

-In the past couple of years, technology has reshaped the way we work irrevocably, forcing a corresponding shift in the way we look at – and use – skills at the workplace.
-The skills needed at work, for instance, are changing rapidly, requiring organisations and people to stay agile so that they remain relevant.
-All this hasn’t been easy.
-While some organisations and workers have embraced these changes, others have been forced to adapt, kicking and screaming.
+In the past couple of years, technology has reshaped the way we work irrevocably, forcing a corresponding shift in the labour market.
+The skills in demand, for instance, are frequently changing, requiring organisations and people to constantly pivot to stay relevant.
+These changes haven’t been easy.
+While some of us have embraced them, others have been forced to adapt, kicking and screaming.

-Whatever our attitude towards it, the workplace’s “new normal” is here to stay, and it has highlighted an old problem: How do you match individuals to opportunities in the most efficient manner?
+Whatever our attitude towards it, this change is here to stay, and its emergence has highlighted an old problem: How do you match individuals to opportunities in the most efficient manner?

-“Shifting to a system where skills are the core currency of the labour market thus has the potential to tackle existing inefficiencies in job-fit between employers and employees; help prepare for a near-future of greater volatility in the labour market; and enhance opportunity, prosperity and equality for workers,” said a WEF report in 2019.
+“Shifting to a system where skills are the core currency of the labour market thus has the potential to tackle existing inefficiencies in job-fit between employers and employees; help prepare for a near-future of greater volatility in the labour market; and enhance opportunity, prosperity and equality for workers,” said a WEF report.

-More recently, in an article titled A Skills-First Blueprint to Better Job Outcomes, LinkedIn’s Chief Economist Karen Kimbrough wrote: “As jobs evolve and demand new skills, hiring managers will need to increasingly focus less on traditional proxies like degrees, and more on finding talent whose current skills match the role.
-We’ve started to see this take off on LinkedIn – as 40% of hirers now use skills data when hiring on LinkedIn, up 20% compared to a year prior.”
+In an article titled A Skills-First Blueprint to Better Job Outcomes, LinkedIn’s Chief Economist Karen Kimbrough wrote: “As jobs evolve and demand new skills, hiring managers will need to increasingly focus less on traditional proxies like degrees, and more on finding talent whose current skills match the role.
+We’ve started to see this take off on LinkedIn – as 40% of hirers now use skills data when hiring on LinkedIn, up 20% compared to a year prior.
+And in 2021 alone, LinkedIn helped 400K+ companies make a skill-based hire.”

 But organisations are woefully ill-equipped to shift to a skills-based system.

-As business leaders across the globe consider whether they need to make a shift to a skills-based workplace, we have collected a few skills statistics to help you make an informed decision.
+As business leaders across the globe consider the whether they need to make this shift or not, we have collected a few skills statistics to help you make an informed decision.

 The list has links to the actual sources wherever available.
 Please go to the “Sources” section at the very end of the article to view all the sources.